cheomanigua/godot/roleplaygame/README.md

   1. **Textures**: Used in the editor in an instanciated item for adding a texture to the **Sprite** node.
   2. **Item Name**: Used to identify the item both in the inventory and when interacting with the environment.
   3. **Amount**: Used to quantify the number of items on an item instance.
+- If no **Item Name** is added, there will be an alert in the main editor window and an error message in Godot’s built-in debugger.
 - Items are instanciated from the parent scene "Item.tscn"
 - It is recommended to create an empty parent Node for instances that share the same **Item name**.
 For instance, create an empty Node and name it **Gems**.
 From **Gems** you can instanciate items that are going to use *Gem* as **Item Name**.